 The novella-length menu at this cozy, low-key Humboldt Park alcove contains loving and helpful descriptions of an impressive selection of wines and beers.
 But if you still have no idea where to start, ask—everyone behind the bar is willing to let you taste through options until you find a wine you’ll love.
-To fuel all the wine-drinking, the food menu includes an array of small plates served until 1am.
+To fuel a long night of drinking, the food menu includes an array of small plates served until 1am.
 This is the kind of warm, simple neighborhood place you’ll never want—or need—to leave.

-Brendan Sodikoff took over the ’30s-era cocktail bar last year, and it’s still wonderfully low-key with live music, a jukebox and glowing red lights—but now with better drinks.
+Brendan Sodikoff took over the ’30s-era cocktail bar in 2014 , and it’s still wonderfully low-key with live music, a jukebox and glowing red lights—but now with better drinks.
 Try the elegant gin and raspberry Clover Club.
-In addition, a live music schedule ranges from jazz to country and covers are $5-$10, depending on the show.
+The venue's robust live music schedule features jazz and country acts, with covers that are usually between $5-$10, depending on the show.